vineetk1/interact-keras-model/README.md

 >>
 ```
 ### Model
-The "model" command displays information about the model.
+Use the "model" command to display information about the model.
 This information includes the summary, configuration, and weights of the model.
 The output will be sent to the standard-output unless specified to be redirected to a file.
 Multiple dots in the last line show that the whole output is not shown in this example.
 ```
 >>!touch myFile
 >>model -s -c -w -of myFile